The beginning of the process

 Official initiation at the 2014 G7 Summit in Brussels

 The second and third approaches of the Monrovia declaration were taken up by the G7 in 2014 in the framework of the newly launched initiative on Strengthening Assistance for Complex Contract Negotiations, CONNEX in short.
-The CONNEX Initiative was assigned the task to provide developing country partners with extended and concrete expertise for negotiating complex commercial contracts, building on the work that had been done before.
+The CONNEX Initiative was assigned the task of providing developing country partners with extended and concrete expertise for negotiating complex commercial contracts, building on the work that had been done before.

 Download the documents of the Brussels Summit Declaration here.